gh9869827/fifo-tool-datasets/README.md

 fifo-tool-datasets download <src> <dst> [--adapter <adapter>] [-y]
 ```

 The source must be in `username/repo` format.
 The destination can be a `.dat` file (merged) or a directory (one `.dat` per split).
-When downloading to a directory and `--adapter` is omitted, the CLI tries to read the adapter from `.hf_meta.json` in the remote repo.
+When downloading to a directory and `--adapter` is omitted, the CLI tries to read the adapter from the local `.hf_meta.json` file (if present from a previous download).

 #### `split`